 Milton has long been admired for its natural beauty with its impressive views of Lake Champlain, open farmland, the turbulent falls on the Lamoille River, and old-growth forest.
 Outdoor enthusiasts can enjoy the canoeing, boating, and bird watching at Lake Arrowhead, on the north side of town.
 The lake is five miles long and one-half mile at its widest point.
 It was formed when the Lamoille River was dammed in 1938.
 Milton also offers swimming and boating access at nearby Sand Bar State Park, located just before the causeway to the Champlain Islands.
 This is a very popular place for swimmers, sail borders, picnickers and boaters.

 Also not to be missed: a day hike on Eagle Mountain.
 Donated in 1995 to the Lake Champlain Land Trust, it is managed by Town of Milton.
 Be warned that there are no facilities, but it is open dawn to dusk and is one of the few easily accessed mountain trails in Chittenden County.

 Milton's school district has been the major employer in the past years.
 However, in 1998, Husky, a machine manufacturer, opened its' doors and has since become Milton's largest employer.
 The town is undertaking a comprehensive plan for economic development, infrastructure and land use.
 This can be read on the Town of Milton's website.

 The school district and the taxpayers have approved a major school expansion that will add a new wing to the Milton Elementary School on Herrick Avenue that will enable grades K-6 to be housed in the same building.
-The Milton Junior High and Milton High School are located together on Rebecca Lander Drive.
+The Milton Middle School and Milton High School are located together on Rebecca Lander Drive.